aappddeevv/dynamics-client/docs/src/main/tut/docs/importdata.md

 delete is often used after a bad import.
 It can be just as fast as a bulk delete and you can specify the delete query using the web api syntax:

 Examples:
-* `dynamicscli entity delete contact --query '/contacts?$select=contactid'`: Delete all accounts.
+* `dynamicscli entity delete contact --query '/contacts?$select=contactid'`: Delete all contacts.
 Note how the query selects the amount of data it pulls from the server by *only* specifying the contactid as the returned value.
+* `dynamicscli entity delete contact --query '/contacts?$select=contactid&$filter=importsequencenumber eq 64`: Delete all contacts that were imported with the sequence number 64.

 You can also specify the queries to delete from a json file.
 The keys are used to sort and report back the deletion counts.